MCG-NJU/SparseOcc/README.md

 > :book: 第三方中文解读: [自动驾驶之心](https://zhuanlan.zhihu.com/p/675811281)，[AIming](https://zhuanlan.zhihu.com/p/691549750)。谢谢你们！

 ## :warning: Important Notes

-There is concurrent work titled ‘SparseOcc: Rethinking Sparse Latent Representation’ by Tang et al., which shares the same name SparseOcc with our work.
-If you cite our research, please ensure that you reference the correct version (arXiv **2312.17118**, authored by **Liu et al.**):
+There is another concurrent project titled *''SparseOcc: Rethinking sparse latent representation for vision-based semantic occupancy prediction''* by Tang et al., which shares the same name SparseOcc with ours.
+However, this repository is **unrelated** to the aforementioned paper.

+If you cite our research, please ensure that you reference the correct version (arXiv **2312.17118**, authored by **Liu et al.**) below:

 ```
 @article{liu2023fully,